hypatia-of-sva/tty-snd/README.md

 Make now executes a bunch of gcc commands.
 One for each module of the project.

 Now you should be able to run the modules.
 To verify that the project compilled correctly, we recommend you run `$ ./tty-snd-mic-src` you should now see a list of microphones connected to the system.
-On my system for example the command returns:
+On @llmatos system for example the command returns:

     Available mics:
     0: QUAD-CAPTURE 1-2 (1L+2R)